 - Avoid impact to the safety or privacy of anyone

 This policy is designed to be compatible with common vulnerability disclosure good practice.
-It does not give you permission to act in any manner that is inconsistent with the law, or which might cause Paxton or any partner organisations to be in breach of any legal obligations.
-If you have any existing contractual relationship with Paxton (whether as employee or as an external contractor or supplier) then this policy supplements any terms and conditions governing that relationship.
+It does not give you permission to act in any manner that is inconsistent with the law, or which might cause Paxton or any partner organizations to be in breach of any legal obligations.
+If you have any existing contractual relationship with Paxton (whether as an employee or as an external contractor or supplier) then this policy supplements any terms and conditions governing that relationship.
 In the event of any conflict or inconsistency between this policy and the terms and conditions governing your existing contractual relationship, those terms and conditions will prevail.

 Reporting an issue